mako-framework/sentry/README.md

 'sentry_dsn' => 'https://<key>@sentry.io/<project>',
 ```

-Then you'll have to replace the default `LoggerService` with the included `LoggerService` in your `application.php` config file.
+Then you'll have to replace the default `LoggerService` with the included `LoggerService` in the `application.php` config file.

 ```
 'services' =>